hehehenri/blog/lambda-calculus.md

 False: λx.λy.y
 ```

-Those abstractions are called Church booleans.
-They are high-order functions, which are functions that receive a function and return another function.
-True and False are abstractions that receive two arguments, and if true, the first one are returned; if not, the last.
+Those are called Church booleans, abstractions that receive two arguments, and if True, the first one are returned; if False, the last.

 With church booleans in place, we can now simulate a branching behavior using Church booleans and lambda abstractions.
 Here's how you can define a conditional expression in lambda calculus: